FFY00/BetterDiscordThemeMasterFile/README.md

 This theme is always up to date and constantly monitored.

-You can use this to for your base transparency theme.
+You can use this for your base transparency theme.

 If you have any question or suggestion just message on discord to _Twiistrz#8016